Commercial Patio Covers in BC: Built for Restaurants, Hotels & Year-Round Revenue (2026)

 - 25+ year lifespan with manufacturer warranty backing

-For most restaurants, hotels, and commercial buildings, insulated aluminum is the right call.
-It’s cost-effective, durable, and installs in 2-5 days on site with minimal disruption to your business.
+For most restaurants, hotels, and commercial buildings, solid aluminum is the right call.
+It’s durable, low-maintenance, and installs in 2-5 days on site with minimal disruption to your business.

 Glass Panel Covers (Premium / View-Focused)